hashicorp/consul/website/source/docs/guides/acl.html.md

 is set to "extend-cache", tokens will be resolved during the outage using the replicated set of ACLs.
 An [ACL replication status](/api/acl.html#acl_replication_status) endpoint is available to monitor the health of the replication process.
-Also note that in recent versions of Consul (greater than 1.2.0), using `acl_down_policy = "async-cache"` refreshes token asynchronously when an ACL is already cached and is expired while similar semantics than "extend-cache".
-It allows to avoid having issues when connectivity with the authoritative is not completely broken, but very slow.

 Locally-resolved ACLs will be cached using the [`acl_ttl`](/docs/agent/options.html#acl_ttl) setting of the non-authoritative datacenter, so these entries may persist in the